stretchr/docs/SDKs/writing-sdks.md

   * set the appropriate HTTP method on the `Request`
   * if not a `GET`, set the `body` of the `Request`
   * ask the `Client` to make the request (which will in turn as the `Transporter` to do so)

 However you decide to handle completion code (callbacks, blocks etc.) your action methods should also pass this through to the client.

+##### Capturing and using the change info

+Repsonses to change actions will contain a change info object.
+The change info contains details about what has changed on the server for each object.
+For example, if you create an object without specifying an ID, the server will generate an ID and return it in the change info.
+Your `Resource` object should merge the response of the change info into its own data to ensure the data is in sync with the server.

+##### Save() helper method

+If your `Resource` objects track whether they are dirty or not (i.e. has anything changed since we loaded it from the server?) you can provide a `save()` method for your users, which essentially has the following functionality:

+  * Is there an ID in the data?  (i.e. has the data been saved to the server)
+    * No: Create the `Resource`
+    * Yes: Is the `Resource` dirty, i.e. has anything changed?
+      * No: Do nothing (just call the success right away)
+      * Yes: Update the `Resource`